EA

 Message - EAFARMS

 Our future vehicles will be electric vehicles from TATA.
 We will continue to use TATA products for our projects as we explore Information Technology and Environment.
+We support TATA as he is pride of India, love his patriotism, philanthropy, contributions and follow him as one of our greatest gurus.

 Recently, during the unwanted war crisis in Ukraine, TATA's Air India was sent to pick Indian citizens, who were stranded in that part of the World.
 We are in year 2022 and after Covid disaster, why would human beings need a war.
 Leaders and humans still did not learn.
 Praying for the peace.
 Let us stand united together as one human race and together protect our Mother Earth instead of fighting each other.
 We have far more better things to do as human beings.